 \subsection{9-DoF Box Parameterization}

-To get a compact parameterization for anatomy localization, we compute the 9-DoF bounding box via principle component analysis (PCA)\cite{jolliffe2016principal}, based on the annotated instance-level 3D segmentation mask.
-Specifically, three steps are performed: 1) computing eigenvalues and eigenvectors of covariance matrix, based on the voxel coordinates of each anatomy mask; 2) sorting eigenvalues to determine the axes for the local coordinate system with the correspondent eigenvectors; 3) formulating the 9-DoF box in representation of $(x, y, z, w, h, d, \alpha, \beta, \gamma)$ based on the anatomy mask and the local coordinate system.
-To be more specific, $(x, y, z)$ stands for the box center and is transformed back into the world coordinate system to keep invariance whenever any data augmentation applies; $(w, h, d)$ represents for the box scale along $x$-axis, $y$-axis, and $z$-axis of the local coordinate system, respectively, and is stored in the unit of millimeter; $(\alpha, \beta, \gamma)$ stands for the box's Euler angles around $Z$-axis, $Y$-axis, and $X$-axis of the world coordinate system, respectively.
+To obtain a compact parameterization for anatomy localization, we compute the 9-DoF bounding box via principal component analysis (PCA)\cite{jolliffe2016principal}, based on the annotated instance-level 3D segmentation mask.
+Specifically, three steps are performed: 1) computing the eigenvalues and eigenvectors of covariance matrix based on the voxel coordinates of each anatomy mask; 2) sorting eigenvalues to determine the axes for the local coordinate system with the correspondent eigenvectors; 3) formulating the 9-DoF box in representation of $(x, y, z, w, h, d, \alpha, \beta, \gamma)$ based on the anatomy mask and the local coordinate system.
+To be more specific, $(x, y, z)$ stands for the box center and is transformed back into the world coordinate system to maintain invariance whenever any data augmentation is applied; $(w, h, d)$ represents the box scale along $x$-axis, $y$-axis, and $z$-axis of the local coordinate system, respectively, and is stored in units of millimeters; $(\alpha, \beta, \gamma)$ stands for the box's Euler angles around $Z$-axis, $Y$-axis, and $X$-axis of the world coordinate system, respectively.
 An intuitive visual illustration can be found in \cref{concept_illus}.
-It is noteworthy that this universal parameterization can be customized to be degraded or simplified, e.g., only keeping the angle of pitch as the rotation parameter may be sufficient to define the vertebra parameterization (\cref{concept_illus}(c)), depending on the specific anatomical characteristics.
+It is noteworthy that this universal parameterization can be customized or simplified, e.g., only keeping the angle of pitch as the rotation parameter may be sufficient to define the vertebra parameterization (\cref{concept_illus}(c)), depending on the specific anatomical characteristics.